 Real-time agent assist tools are like expert advisors during every call.
 These tools analyze conversations as they happen, offering agents relevant knowledge base articles, suggesting next-best actions, and flagging compliance issues in real-time.

-Agent assist technology can automatically surface customer history, suggest product recommendations based on the conversation, and provide step-by-step troubleshooting guides.
-Optimal support reduces average handling time while improving resolution quality and agent performance.
+Call center automation technology like agent assist can automatically surface customer history, suggest product recommendations based on the conversation, and provide step-by-step troubleshooting guides.

-During live customer service interactions, AI suggests relevant knowledge base articles, provides customer history, and offers next-best-action recommendations.
-Agents get tools to resolve complex customer issues faster and more accurately while maintaining consistent service quality and a better customer experience.
+Use case: During live customer service interactions, AI suggests relevant knowledge base articles, provides customer history, and offers next-best-action recommendations to resolve complex customer issues faster while maintaining consistent service quality and a better customer experience.

 Challenges With Call Center Automation